neondatabase/neon/docs/rfcs/024-extension-loading.md

     - All extensions are shared across all users: It doesn't allow users to bring their own restrictive-licensed extensions

 2. Bring Your Own compute image

    Pros:
     - Still easy to deploy
+    - User can bring own patched version of PostgreSQL

    Cons:
     - First start latency is O(sizeof(extensions image))
     - Warm instance pool for skipping pod schedule latency is not feasible with O(n) custom images
+    - Support channels are difficult to manage

 3. Download all user extensions in bulk on compute start

    Pros:
     - Easy to deploy
     - No startup latency issues for "clean" users.